Surai Sasai

-Bhadant Nagarjun Arya Surai Sasai (佐々井 秀嶺, Sasai Shūrei), popularly known as Sasai, is a Japanese-born Indian Buddhist monk who later chose India as his home.
+Bhadant Nagarjun Arya Surai Sasai (佐々井 秀嶺, Sasai Shūrei), popularly known as Sasai, is an Indian Buddhist monk from Japan who later chose India as his home.
 He is the president of the Dr. Babasaheb Ambedkar Memorial committee Deekshabhoomi.

 Early years

 Surai Sasai was born in Niimi, Okayama Prefecture, with the lay name Minoru Sasai on 30 August 1935.

 He took tonsure as a novice monk at the age of 14 and was given the ordination name Tenjit Surai, "Light of the Sun, beautiful Mountain Peak", by his Tendai teacher Shujuma Yamamoto.
 In 1955 he joined the monastic order of the Shingon school and in 1966 he travelled to Thailand to study vipassana.

 Spreading Buddhism in India

 Sasai came to India in 1966 and met Nichidatsu Fujii, whom he helped with the building of a peace pagoda at Rajgir.
 He fell out with Fuji, however, but he related that on his return journey he was stopped by a vision of a figure resembling Nagarjuna who said, "Go to Nagpur".
 In Nagpur, he met Wamanrao Godbole, the person who had organized the conversion ceremony for B. R. Ambedkar in 1956.
 Sasai claims that when he saw a photograph of B. R. Ambedkar at Godbole's home, he realized that Ambedkar had appeared in his dream.
 At first, Nagpur residents considered Surai Sasai very strange, but he became popular after he began to greet them with "Jai Bhim" (victory to Ambedkar) and to build viharas.

 In 1987, Sasai was arrested for overstaying his visum but his followers protested against his planned deportation.
 A court case to deport him was dismissed and he was granted Indian citizenship, which cost him his Japanese citizenship.

 Sasai is one of the main leaders of the campaign to free the Mahabodhi Temple at Bodh Gaya from Hindu control.
 As the president of the Bodhisatva Nagarjun Smarak Samstha Va Anusandhan Kendra he supported the excavations at Mansar.
-Sasai represented the Buddhists as a member of the National Commission for Minorities from 2003-2006.
+Sasai represented the Buddhists as a member of the National Commission for Minorities from 2003 to 2006.
 Arya Bhadant Surai Sasai is the president of the Dr. Babasaheb Ambedkar Smarak Samiti Deekshabhoomi (Dr. Babasaheb Ambedkar Memorial committee Deekshabhoomi), Nagpur.